-Lawmaker Pens Bill Requiring Trump To Undergo Mental Health Evaluation
+Lawmaker Urges Trump's Cabinet To Have Him Undergo Mental Health Evaluation

 Lofgren pointed out that Trump has not yet released a “serious” medical evaluation to the public.

-Lofgren, who represents California’s 19th district, is not a professional psychiatrist or psychologist, according to Mercury News.
+Lofgren, who represents California’s 19th District, is not a professional psychiatrist or psychologist, according to Mercury News.

-She doesn’t expect the bill to pass, but she told the newspaper “it will stimulate conversation,” adding that Trump would get the evaluation if “he cares about the country.”
+She doesn’t expect the resolution to pass, but she told the newspaper “it will stimulate conversation,” adding that Trump would get the evaluation if “he cares about the country.”

 Lofgren has often criticized Trump’s remarks and policies throughout his presidency.
 The representative suggested on Tuesday that “something is seriously wrong with President Trump,” responding to his off-the-cuff remarks on the Charlottesville white supremacist riot made during an impromptu Q&A with reporters in New York.

-Note: CORRECTION: A previous version of this story mischaracterized the resolution.
-It is not a bill, and its text “urges” but does not mandate that the president undergo mental health evaluation.